Julia Jacklin, Half Waif

 Half Waif’s latest work is newly complete.
 The form/a EP is a collection of tracks that expand on her exploration of home.
 She explains, “there’s an inherent restlessness in the way that I write and think about sound.
 I’m the daughter of a refugee, and somewhere in me is this innate story of searching for a home.
 As a result, I have many – a collection of places that I latch onto, that inspire me, that fuse themselves to me.
 I’m sentimental, nostalgic – yet constantly seeking what’s next, excavating the sound of my past and coloring it to make the sound of my future.
 I’m a child of divorce, fiercely loved but forced into independence at a young age; I rocket into relationships with the desire to find roots, commonality, to create stillness in the midst of public noise.
 In this way, my songs are like the notes of a large scavenger hunt, clues pinned to trees I have known, or tucked under rocks on my path, urging the listener to keep looking a little deeper, because maybe they will find something special in the end.”

-form/a is released as a limited-edition 12” February 24 on Half Waif’s new label home, Cascine.
-Art for the cover was shot by Adan Carlo and hand-stitched by Chilean artist, María Aparicio Puentes.
+form/a was released as a limited-edition 12” in February 2017 on Half Waif’s new label home, Cascine.
 Half Waif is comprised of Nandi Rose Plunkett, Zack Levine and Adan Carlo.
-The band will tour Europe this winter and North America in the spring, including dates at SXSW.

 815 V St. NW